By Wag! Staff

 Yorkshire Terriers, commonly referred to as “Yorkies,” are known for their small sizes and big attitudes.
 Yorkies are often big dogs trapped in little bodies, always on the lookout for adventure and maybe even a bit of trouble.
-Yorkshire Terriers are loyal and affectionate towards their family, but true to their terrier heritage, they're sometimes suspicious of strangers, and will bark at strange sounds and intruders.
+Yorkshire Terriers are loyal and affectionate towards their family, but true to their Terrier heritage, they're sometimes suspicious of strangers and will bark at strange sounds and intruders.

 Much of the early development of the Yorkshire Terrier breed took place in Yorkshire, England.
 Because of that, the breed took on the name Yorkshire Terrier in 1870.
 Although Yorkies were first registered with the British Kennel Club in 1874, it was not until 1885 that they were recognized by the American Kennel Club (AKC).

-Although Yorkies are now generally considered companion dogs, they were originally bred to catch rats in clothing mills.
+Although Yorkies are now considered companion dogs, they were originally bred to catch rats in clothing mills.
 Because of the Yorkies’ close association with weavers working in mills, comments were sometimes jokingly made about how the Yorkies’ fine, silky coat was a product of the looms.

 Smoky, a Yorkie, was found by an American soldier in the jungles of New Guinea in February 1944.
-Another American, Corporal William A. Wynne, bought the dog and Smoky quickly became Wynne’s companion.
-She accompanied him on missions and at times saved the lives of the troops, warning them of the approaching enemy and other dangers before the troops could even hear anything coming.
-Because Smoky was not an official war dog, she did not qualify for rations or the medical care given to official war dogs.
-Instead, Wynne would split his rations with Smoky.
-She is also quite possibly the first therapy dog.
-She would go on rounds with the nurses at a hospital in New Guinea to try and lift the spirits of the injured and dying soldiers.
-She continued her work as a therapy dog even after WW II.
+Another American, Corporal William A. Wynne, then bought the dog.
+Smoky accompanied Wynne on missions, and at times saved the lives of the troops by warning them of the approaching enemy and other dangers before the troops could even hear anything coming.
+Because Smoky was not an official war dog, she did not qualify for rations or the medical care given to official military dogs.
+To compensate, Wynne would split his rations with Smoky.

+This spritely pup is also quite possibly the first therapy dog.
+She would go on rounds with the nurses at a hospital in New Guinea to try and lift the spirits of the injured and dying soldiers, and even continued her work as a therapy dog after WWII.